 About the Program

 In recognition of California’s progress, investment, and innovative proposal to improve maternal health outcomes, the Health Resources & Services Administration (HRSA) granted California a five-year, $10 million State Maternal Health Innovation (MHI) award.
-The award will go to the state’s Perinatal Quality Collaborative, the California Maternal Quality Care Collaborative (CMQCC), housed at Stanford Medicine.
+The award will go to the state’s Perinatal Quality Collaborative, California Maternal Quality Care Collaborative (CMQCC), housed at Stanford Medicine.
+The MHI Program is a collaboration between the California Department of Public Health–Maternal, Child, and Adolescent Health Division, the California Department of Health Care Services, the Office of the California Surgeon General, and CMQCC.

 The HRSA State MHI Program aims to reduce severe maternal morbidity and mortality through broad-based, multidisciplinary collaboration, in order to improve maternal health and reduce maternal health disparities.
 SMM is the unintended outcomes of labor and delivery that result in significant short- or long-term health consequences.
 The program will be centered on innovative programming that builds patient trust, increases access to and coordination of maternal health resources and services, and improves the quality of maternity care.